logo

 What is marriage counseling?

-Marriage counseling is a specialty within therapy that aims to help people who are in romantic relationships build healthy behaviors that support the relationship and their partner.
-This typically includes one-on-one counseling with each partner and group therapy sessions with both partners together.
-Also known as couples counseling or relationship counseling, there are various theories and methods involved in this type of therapy.
+Marriage counseling is a specialty within therapy that aims to help people in romantic relationships build healthy behaviors that support the relationship and their partner.
+This typically includes one-on-one counseling with each partner and sessions with both partners together.
+Also known as couples or relationship counseling, various theories and methods are involved in this type of therapy.
 Effective marriage counselors often use a mix of these theories and methods to promote the best outcomes for their clients.

 References: